FAQs

 PSPC’s Energy Services Acquisition Program (ESAP) will continue to supply heating and cooling services to all buildings currently connected to its district energy system in Confederation Heights.
 New buildings may be added to the district energy system as the Master Plan advances.

 There is currently work in place to modernize the district energy system, which will result in a 92% overall reduction in GHG emissions in the National Capital Region (NCR), which Confederation Heights is part of, as compared to a 2005 baseline.
-Further reduction of the remaining NCR’s district energy system network’s greenhouse gas emissions is part of ESAP future program of work, pending funding availability, where PSPC is targeting further greening solutions to be net-zero by 2050.
+Further reduction of the remaining NCR district energy system network’s greenhouse gas emissions is part of the ESAP future program of work, pending funding availability, where PSPC is targeting further greening solutions to be net-zero by 2050.

 Will there be changes to the existing road network?
 What will be done about the high traffic speeds and unsafe walking/cycling conditions in Confederation Heights?